Dspear0331/devops/database_troubleshooting.md

 fix: []

 # [Status: Success]
--sudo journal -u mariadb worked because there is no dir /var/log/mysql/error.log# Date: 2026-08-16
+- sudo journal -u mariadb worked because there is no dir /var/log/mysql/error.log# Date: 2026-08-16
 ---
 # [Goal]
 Check the system unit status and deep-dive into the error logs provided by the database engine.